 All visitors coming to Zimbabwe from infected areas are requested to possess vaccination certificates against cholera and yellow fever with the exception of children under the age of one.

-It is not advisable to swim in the country’s rivers and dams as they may be infected with bilharzia or crocodiles however tap water is usually safe to drink.
+It is not advisable to swim in the countries rivers and dams as they may be infected with bilharzia or crocodiles however tap water is usually safe to drink.

-The Savé Valley Conservancy is considered a high risk malaria area and it is advisable to take a course of anti-malaria tablets such as Prophylaxis as a precaution.
+The SVC is situated in a malaria area and it is advisable to take a course of anti-malaria tablets such as prophylaxis as a precaution.
 Please check with your doctor or pharmacist before travelling to the area.
 Most camps in the Conservancy have mosquito nets and repellents.

 Operators in the SVC offer safaris year round.
 The peak season runs from April through September during the dry season.
 As the season progresses animals become more concentrated around water holes, the grass dies down, and trees lose their leaves, all making animals easier to view on game walks, drives, and from hides.
 Even in the coldest months of June and July, daily temperatures rarely drop below 40 degrees F, and usually rise to 75 degrees F during the day.
 Starting in August daily temperatures rise and September can be hot during mid day when most animals and clients relax in the cool shade.